Single Sign-On (SSO) Configuration

 When an existing user (created via invitation) logs in via SSO:

-- User is authenticated via Microsoft Entra ID
+- User is authenticated via the identity provider

 - Validaitor links their existing account to the SSO provider